craftsmancoding/taxonomies/docs/readme.txt

 taxonomy- or term-page is published.
 Unpublishing the taxonomy or term will make it disappear from any page editing menus.

+Terms may be nested, e.g. a "Mammal" term may have children "Dog" and "Cat".

 Known Problems
 --------------

+The GUI in the MODX resource tree is not easily customizable for the behavior this package needs, so there are regretfully some "warts" on the UI.
+For example, if you right-click on the web context, the menu shows an item for "Create a New Term Here": but actually completing this action will fail because it is restricted on the backend.
+Some changes to the Ext JS in the core are required before this can be fully fixed.

 A Term *must* be a child of Taxonomy.
 Some of the manager UI does not issue proper warnings when drag-and-drop operations are performed with the Term- and Taxonomy-pages.
 It may appear that the page has been relocated,